luontola/retrolambda/README.md

-Just as there was [Retroweaver](http://retroweaver.sourceforge.net/) et al. for running Java 5 code with generics on Java 1.4, **Retrolambda** lets you run Java 8 code with lambda expressions on Java 7 or lower.
+Just as there was [Retroweaver](http://retroweaver.sourceforge.net/) et al. for running Java 5 code with generics on Java 1.4, **Retrolambda** lets you run Java 8 code with lambda expressions and method references on Java 7 or lower.
 It does this by transforming your Java 8 compiled bytecode so that it can run on a Java 7 runtime.
 After the transformation they are just a bunch of normal .class files, without adding any runtime dependencies.

 Adventurous developers may use Retrolambda to backport lambda expressions even to Java 6 or Java 5.
 And if you reach Java 5, there are [other